mahfuz0712/BornomalaScript-Programming-Language/README.md

 # BornomalaScript Programming Language

 BornomalaScript is a simple, beginner-friendly programming language designed to help children write and execute scripts or program in a natural and intuitive way.
-This documentation will guide you through the basics of BornomalaScript, its syntax, and how to use the interpreter.
+This documentation will guide you through the basics of BornomalaScript, its syntax, and how to use it.

 ---